Skip to main content

 Helping MSMEs survive and thrive

-Grab Cofounder Hooi Ling Tan, which delivered yesterday's closing keynote, stressed the need to help micro, small, and medium-sized enterprises (MSMEs) survive and thrive in the wake of the pandemic.
+Grab Cofounder Hooi Ling Tan, who delivered yesterday's closing keynote, stressed the need to help micro, small, and medium-sized enterprises (MSMEs) survive and thrive in the wake of the pandemic.
 “Grab saw first-hand how the digital transition was challenging for many small businesses.
 And the truth is, it is not just about getting them registered on an app or a digital service and then expecting magic to happen on its own right after.
 We must also take steps to ensure that they are equipped to harness the true potential of these digital tools.
 And one way of doing this is to invest in digital literacy and education.”

 Grab collaborated with the Singapore government at the height of lockdowns to run virtual training programs for small food and beverage merchants and hawkers so that they have the skills to operate an online business.
 Grab also worked with Microsoft to run digital literacy programs for its driver partners.